Sktbanerjee1/TargetScanR/README.md

 # TargetScanR

-A set of R scripts for to identify miRNA against known gene targets using the [Targetscan](https://www.targetscan.org/) predictions.
+A set of R scripts to identify miRNA against known gene targets using the [Targetscan](https://www.targetscan.org/) predictions.

 ## Background: